Liangyu5wu/Liangyu5wu.github.io/content/project/5D_calo/index.md

 ## Recent Tasks

 {{< spoiler text="Click to view the breakdown" >}}
-1. Cancel the calorimeter intrinsic rotation
+1. Follow the Auto-encoder study.

-2. Improve the time step to ~10ps level

-3. Input more information to the CNN
+2. CNN for energy regression with dSiPM-level pixels.

 {{< /spoiler >}}